 Do you have what it takes to be a scientist?
 Learn about an endemic species found only in the Spring Mountains on this citizen science day of fun!
 Each safari has a specific creature or plant we are looking for.
 Set traps and help scientists collect data.
 An educational program and crafts are included.
 Safaris typically run from 9:00AM-11AM.
 Safaris have limited capacity so registration is required.
-Once registered, a confirmation letter via email with the location of the safari, how to get there, and what to expect.
+Once registered, a confirmation letter will be sent via email with the location of the safari, how to get there, and what to expect.

 Workshops for all ages and all skill levels are held at various locations on the mountain.
 Please check out our Event Calendar for more information and details on all of our art programs.

 Snowshoe hikes involve just that: donning on a pair of snowshoes and trekking out into the white beyond.
 Snowshoe rental is included in the fee.
 Learn how the seasons change in the Spring Mountains, as well as how animals adapt for the freezing cold and how that compares to our own survival out in the snow.
 Our snowshoe hikes are about two hours long with fitting and introduction.
 Extra socks, a hat, and sunglasses are recommended.